 Meshing divides your model into smaller pieces called elements.
-Based on the geometrical dimensions of the model SolidWorks Simulation suggests a default element size (in this case 0.179707 in) which can be changed as needed.
+Based on the geometrical dimensions of the model SolidWorks Simulation suggests a default element size (in this case 4.564mm) which can be changed as needed.

 1 In the Simulation study tree, right-click the Mesh icon and select Create Mesh.